Geography of Oromia: Landform

 Occupying 353,690 km2 Oromia Region is bordered by Somalia, to the east, Afar Region to the north, Djibouti to north-east, Kenya, to the south, Amhara Region to the north, Benishangul-Gumuz to the north-west, Sudan to the north-west, Gambela to the west, and South Sudan to the west.
 It is located between 2° and 12°N, 34° and 44°E and the landscape varied from rugged mountain ranges in the center and the north, to flat grassland to the south-east.
-Its territories integrated by Western Welega to the eastern parts of eastern Hararghe from 34°E latitude to 43°E and it's southnorth expanse runs from 4 2/3° N to 10 2/3°N latitude.
+Its territories integrated by Western Welega to the eastern parts of eastern Hararghe from 34°E latitude to 43°E and its southworth expanse runs from 4 2/3° N to 10 2/3°N latitude.
 Thus, Oromia is the largest regional state by area.

 In topography and climate, Oromia is diverse with sharp contrasts noted for the mod portion of the region formed by the Great Rift Valley system that divides the regional state roughly into a western third and eastern tow-thirds.
 Major features include mountain ranges, undulating plateaus, panoramic gorges, deep incised river valleys and rolling plains.
 The region situated in 500 meters above sea level and Mount Batu is the largest peak in the region.
 Oromia features varied reliefs and climates, having fertile and rich natural resources.

 Oromia integrated to the high and extensive Afro-Arabian plateau formed from continued uplift, rifting and subsequent volcanic piles.
 High relief of over 1,500m is dominant.